-We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
+We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re traveling to.
 For more information on COVID-19 measures in High Sierra, please refer to the California State website.

-What you get in this adventure:
+What you get on this adventure:

 What’s not included:

 For most climbing locations in High Sierra, you are supposed to have a very good level of fitness and a solid climbing experience (whether we’re talking about summiting or multi-pitch and technical climbing).
 That said, there are options for beginner and inexperienced climbers as well.
 If you are one of them, the focus of your adventure will be on instruction and learning new skills and not so much on a specific objective, like finishing a multi-pitch route or summiting a peak.

 There are plenty of options for beginner climbers in High Sierra.
 Whether you’ve never climbed before or are transitioning from the gym to outdoor climbing, your guide will customize the day to suit your skill level and objectives.
 With a guide by your side, you’ll learn something new, stay safe on the rocks, and most importantly, have fun!

 For intermediate to advanced climbers, High Sierra has loads of routes to spend the day on.
 Your guide will discuss your objectives and customize the day to your goals.
 Let your guide plan the day so you can focus on developing your skills while climbing the classic routes or best hidden gems the area has to offer.

 All technical climbing equipment will be provided by your guiding service.
 However, if you have your own gear, feel free to bring it.
 You’ll need: